Victor French: Early career

 French appeared on The Waltons a year later.
 In "The Fulfillment", French plays blacksmith Curtis Norton, whose wife could not have children and subsequently adopts an eight-year-old orphan boy who has come to spend the week on Walton's Mountain.

 This led to his being cast in his most well-known role as Mr. Edwards in Little House on the Prairie, beginning in 1974.

 In other work, French starred opposite Elvis Presley in the 1969 Western, Charro!, and played the recurring character Agent 44 in the NBC series Get Smart in 1965–1966, where he portrayed an undercover spy who showed up in the worst, most unlikely of places (such as a mailbox or a porthole in a boat), and appeared in a few episodes of Bonanza, with Michael Landon.
 Shortly before being teamed up once again, French made a guest appearance on Kung Fu as a corrupt, bigoted sheriff in 1973.
 French also guest-starred in episode 24 ("Trial by Fury") of season two of Mission: Impossible, in which he played the informer in a prison.
-Continuing in that corrupt mode, in 1974 on Gunsmoke, he played the part of “Sheriff Bo Harker”, a ruthless & murderous town sheriff in “The Tarnished Badge” (S20E9).
+Continuing in that corrupt mode, in 1974 on Gunsmoke, he played the part of "Sheriff Bo Harker", a ruthless & murderous town sheriff in "The Tarnished Badge" (S20E9).

 In 1976, French appeared in an episode of the Western series Sara.
 In 1982, he appeared in the film An Officer and a Gentleman as the stepfather of protagonist Paula Pokrifki, played by Debra Winger.

 Work with Michael Landon

-French is most widely known for costarring with Michael Landon on two television series.
-He appeared on Little House on the Prairie (1974–1977, 1981–1984) as Isaiah Edwards (French also directed some episodes of the show).
-He appeared on Highway to Heaven (1984–1989) as Mark Gordon.
+French co-starred with Michael Landon on Little House on the Prairie (1974–1977, 1981–1984) as Isaiah Edwards.
+French also directed some episodes of the show.

-From 1977–79, he left Little House on the Prairie to star as a small-town Georgia police chief in Carter Country.
-When the series ended, the actor was surprised that Landon was agreeable to his returning to the character of Mr. Edwards.
-French appeared in episode eight of season six and episode eight of season eight, then returned full-time, starting with episode 19 of season eight.
+From 1977 to 1979, he left Little House on the Prairie to star as a small-town Georgia police chief in Carter Country.

-According to interviews with Cindy Landon, and Kent and Susan McCray on the A&E DVD release of Highway to Heaven, season three, French and Michael Landon were "crazy about each other", indicating that they always made each other laugh and enjoyed each other's company.
-Cindy Landon mentions that French was a quiet and reclusive kind of guy as opposed to Landon's outgoing personality.
+After Little House on the Prairie, he appeared on Highway to Heaven (1984–1989) as Mark Gordon, co-starring with Landon.

-Death
+Personal life and death

-French died at the age of 54 on June 15, 1989, at Sherman Oaks Community Hospital in Los Angeles, California, three months after being diagnosed with lung cancer.
+French had two daughters and a son.

-He is survived by three children with his first wife, Judith: son, Victor Edwin Jr.; twin daughters, Kelly and Tracy.
+He died at the age of 54 on June 15, 1989, at Sherman Oaks Community Hospital in Los Angeles, California, three months after being diagnosed with lung cancer while filming the live-action segments for Rock-a-Doodle in Dublin.
+The remaining live-action segments for the film were directed by Don Bluth.
+Highway to Heaven aired its series finale two months after French’s death.

-In 1989, French was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City.
+French was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City.